 A new deputy chairman has been appointed to the Public Service Commission (PSC), the Prime Minister's Office said yesterday.

-With Mr Lee's appointment, PSC will have 13 members other than Mr Teo.
+With these changes, the PSC will have 10 members other than Mr Lee.